younix/httpd/README.md

 httpd is a simple web server which only does HTTP.
 This is just a research project for tiny programs and Unix way of live.
-The main idea behind this project is, to write a daemon that just implements one protocol.
+The main idea behind this project is, to write a daemon that just implements the handling one protocol.

 ## Don'ts:
  * no IPv4 and IPv6